GEAR COMPARISON

 The Curado DC's slightly wider profile created minor interference with his thumb placement during the skip follow-through — not a deal-breaker, but a real ergonomic note after 40+ skips in a session.

-On spool control during the skip itself, both reels' I-DC4 systems handled the presentation equally well.
+On spool control during the skip itself, both reels' I-DC4 systems handled the presentation equally well on Mode 4 (Skipping/Max Brake).
 Skipping is a low-RPM, short-duration cast — the DC system's advantage is less pronounced here than in long-distance applications.

 Edge: SLX DC — compact profile suits skipping ergonomics better.